 Important Points are:

-1. These are not normally “club trips” and may not have a specific coach/trip leader.
+1. These are not normally “club trips” and will not normally have a specific coach/trip leader.

-2. Each paddler is responsible for making sure you are up to the planned activity.
+2. Each paddler is responsible for making sure they are up to the planned activity.
 Having said that some may just be a midweek relaxing social paddle on Loch Lomond!

 3. Trips that are informal trips are called “Peer Trips” and are not covered by club insurance etc. When posting a proposed trip please clearly mention it is “PEER TRIP”.

 4. The person who first mentions the plan/idea should make sure they are happy with the skills/experience of anyone who asks to come along.
 They should also be happy to say “no” if they feel someone is not appropriate for the planned trip and this should respected.
 You can ask other people attending the trip for guidance on potential attendees or ask one of the club coaches for help.

 5. Note that because WhatsApp trips are mainly peer trips then attendees/whats app group members are likely to be current or lapsed club members but some people on the WhatsAPP group may have no link the club

 Visit What’s App Website / App Store on your phone and download it.

 The WHATS APP contact numbers to set you up are in the Club Private Page : Contact (If you are a club members and don’t have the password please use get in touch on our Contact Us Page).
 After contacting the admin please give them a while and the feed should appear in your Whats App.
 It may take a wee while to get added if people are on holiday etc.